-They headed north from the ranch, veering off the main county road about half a mile on to follow a trail that traveled up through a grove of leafless quaking aspen and Douglas-fir.
-The trail barely resembled a drivable path at all, but Travis brought the Dodge Ram through the snow-packed terrain, keeping them upright and moving forward despite the steepness and unevenness of the rise.
+They headed north from the ranch, veering off the main county road about half a mile on to follow a trail that wove up through a grove of leafless quaking aspen and Douglas-fir.
+The trail barely resembled a driving path at all, but Travis brought the Dodge Ram through the snow-packed terrain like a pro, keeping them upright and moving forward despite the steep incline and unevenness of the rise.
 Ascending higher, the snow on the trail thickened, and Travis kicked it into four-wheel drive.
-At one point, the tires spun out in a soft spot, the ground angry and determined to stop them in their tracks, but Travis managed to maneuver free.
+At one point, the tires spun out in a soft spot.
+The ground was angry and determined to stop them in their tracks, but Travis managed to maneuver free.

 The chassis bucked to and fro beneath them as they climbed, and Ben tightened his hand around the door grip to keep his head from smacking against the side window.
-“I take it you come up here a lot?” he asked, his teeth involuntarily grinding together.
+“I take it you come up here a lot?” he asked while his teeth involuntarily ground together.

 “Not so much anymore,” Travis replied.
 He was dressed in yellow nylon twill snowboarding pants and a gray jacket, a black and yellow beanie hugging his head, a pair of Oakley goggles set around his neck.
 As much as Ben tried, he just couldn’t picture the man backcountry snowboarding.
 It went against his bucolic disposition and against Ben’s assumption of who he thought Travis was.
 Ben wondered how he even found opportunities to snowboard when the ranch clearly demanded all of his time.

-Travis glanced over, caught Ben watching him, and grinned.
+Travis glanced over, caught Ben watching him, grinned.
 “How about you?
 Snowboard a lot?”

 Travis had pulled a snack cooler from the bed of the truck and proceeded to tuck it into the snow.
 “I do a lot of exploring,” he responded vaguely.

 “Is this all a part of the ranch?”